DoubleDownBranding/doubledown-branding/content/about/about.md

 ---
-headline: "About Us"
+headline: "Our Story"
-body: "We help startups compete through bold visual branding and packaging.
-This is our story..."
+body: "We are DoubleDown Branding, here to help startups win the city."
-cta_text: "Download Portfolio"
+cta_text: "Download Our Portfolio"
-thank_you: "Thanks!
-Your download will begin shortly."
+thank_you: "Thanks for your interest!"
 ---